hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/Router.md

 ## Overview

 The default router that comes with Hummingbird uses a Trie based lookup.
-Routes are added using the function `on`.
+Routes are added using the function ``Hummingbird/HBRouter/on(_:method:options:use:)-1zuke``.
 You provide the URI path, the method and the handler function.
 Below is a simple route which returns "Hello" in the body of the response.

 ```swift
 let router = HBRouter()